seeobcholakyan3-source/OmniScan-XR2-/README.md

 - Satellite imagery ingestion (NASA Earth APIs)
 - Terrain reconstruction (LiDAR-style abstraction)
 - Real-time 3D visualization of Earth data

-> ⚠️ This system is a scientific simulation framework.
-It does not directly access classified satellite intelligence.

 ---

 # 🧠 Architecture Overview